Introduction to MySQL super Privilege

 FLUSH PRIVILEGES;

-- Here, the symbol *.* denotes that it is applied for all databases present in the MySQL server. user@lcoalhost defines the user created on the MySQL server using CREATE USER as similar to that of CREATE TABLE statement.
-Also, the Password_Name denotes the specified password set for that user at the time of creating it in the server.
+• Here, the symbol *.* denotes that it is applied for all databases present in the MySQL server. user@lcoalhost defines the user created on the MySQL server using CREATE USER as similar to that of CREATE TABLE statement.
+Also, the Password_Name denotes the specified password set for that user when creating it on the server.

-- Again, running of the Flush privilege statement indicates to reload the grant tables in the database server which enables the modifications to be effective without the need of restart or reload actions on MySQl service option.
+• Again, running the Flush privilege statement indicates reloading the grant tables in the database server, which enables the modifications to be effective without the need to restart or reload actions on the MySQl service option.

-In MySQL, the CREATE USER command is responsible to create one or multiple user accounts without privileges.
-This means a user account can be logged into the server but still does not have rights do perform any actions such as to query data from database tables and to select any database.
+In MySQL, the CREATE USER command creates one or multiple user accounts without privileges.
+This means a user account can be logged into the server but still does not have the right to perform any actions, such as to query data from database tables and select any database.

-Following is the basic syntax for GRANT query:
+Following is the basic syntax for the GRANT query:

 GRANT privilege [,privilege],…